 Fortunately, the solution had already been in the works in Japan, where a combination of population density and increased energy costs (Japan had been hit especially hard by the 1973 oil crisis) had motivated engineers to design more energy-efficient buildings, appliances and systems decades ago.
 Japanese engineers developed the first inverter-driven compressors.
 Heat pumps with inverter-driven compressors save energy by running continuously and ramping capacity up and down as needed.
 Thus, the variable-capacity heat pump was born!

 By adjusting capacity based on real-time comfort requirements, variable-capacity systems maintain set points consistently while only using minimal electricity.
 After decades of successful adoption in Japan and gradual expansion overseas, Mitsubishi Electric brought variable-capacity heat pumps to the U.S. in 2001.

 This introduction revolutionized the American heating and air-conditioning industry.
 Still today, variable-capacity systems continue to gain attention as we navigate an increasingly energy-conscious world.

 The variable-capacity heat pump technology available today is a testament to how far heat pumps have come since their humble beginnings.
-Homeowners enjoy superior comfort; climate-friendly, all-electric operation; reliable performance (even in cold climates) and reduced energy consumption by up to 40 percent compared to conventional heat pump systems.
+Homeowners enjoy superior comfort; environment-friendly, all-electric operation; reliable performance in all climates and reduced energy consumption by up to 40 percent compared to conventional heat pump systems.